davidbau/seedrandom/README.md

 seedrandom() without crypto   - avg about 12 milliseconds per call
 </pre>

-On a 2012 windows 7 1.5ghz i5 laptop, Chrome, Firefox 19, IE 10, and
+Autoseeding without crypto is somewhat slower, about 20-30 milliseconds on a 2012 windows 7 1.5ghz i5 laptop, as seen on Firefox 19, IE 10, and Opera.
-Opera have similarly fast timings.
-Slowest numbers are on Opera, with about 0.0005 milliseconds per seeded Math.random() and 15 milliseconds for autoseeding.
+Seeded rng calls themselves are fast across these browsers, with slowest numbers on Opera at about 0.0005 ms per seeded Math.random().

 LICENSE (BSD):